Speaking & Workshops

-AI, Neurodiversity, and the Design Flaw Nobody's Noticed
+AI, Neurodiversity, and the Psychosocial Risk Nobody's Managing

 Murray keynotes on what happens when the biggest technology shift in a generation collides with the way real human brains actually work.
-It's not an abstract policy conversation — it's built from lived experience, real data, and a decade of designing for large audiences.
+Not abstract policy — built from lived experience, real data, and a decade of designing for large audiences.

 I Experienced AI Psychosis First-Hand